John Wayne in Bodie

 The jail John Wayne used for Swing Out Sweet Land still stands in Bodie Ghosttown, California.

 ...and the jail is still there, waiting for new customers.
+John Wayne's TV special Swing out Sweet Land captured the spirit of the Calfornia ghost town Bodie.

 John Wayne at the church of Bodie State Historic Parc.

 The same goes for the church of Bodie State Historic Parc.
-In the sequence, Wayne hears singing from inside...
+In the sequence, John Wayne hears singing from inside...

 The church used for John Wayne's Swing Out Sweet Lands still stands at Bodie Ghosttown.